NoahRosenkjaer/IT-sikkerhed/docs/1. Semester/Sikkerhed i webapplikationer/Uge 37/Uge37.md

 - What testing strategies for authorization does ASVS refferer?
     - Verify that data requiring authorization is not included in script resource responses, like JavaScript files, to prevent Cross‑Site Script Inclusion (XSSI) attacks.

-### Under opgave - Access Other Users’ Mechanic Reports
+### Del opgave - Access Other Users’ Mechanic Reports

 !!! note "Opgave beskrivelse"